Table of contents:

 Practicing “nonsense words” does not feature in Edublox programs as this counters developing the VWFA.
 “Nonsense words” are letter sequences that follow regular phonetic rules and are pronounceable, but have no meaning — for example, bif or yom or mig.
 Many schools have implemented tools to measure early reading ability, which include tests of the ability to decode nonsense words (Marshall, 2019).
 However, it has now also become a skill that is increasingly being taught directly, especially in Orton-Gillingham programs.

 We also know that connectivity, especially in the VWFA, is a prerequisite to learning to read.
 Edublox’s Development Tutor works in conjunction with Live Tutor and aims at improving cognitive skills — and ultimately brain connectivity.

-Watch this playlist of customer reviews and experience how Edublox training and tutoring help turn dyslexia around.
+Watch our playlist of customer reviews and experience how Edublox training and tutoring help turn dyslexia around.